 I charge thee in the name of Vodafone once again, thou shalt not use SMS!
 Ever!
 Now I do understand some of you cannot thrash your SMS app so quickly but at least don’t use it for communicating mission-critical information or sensitive information such as passwords and PINs.
 Definitely don’t complain about the privacy issues with WhatsApp and Facebook because with SMS privacy is dead.

 I’m not saying WhatsApp and Telegram are perfect.
 It was not that long ago, we found out the FBI can access our WhatsApp accounts [Full Story] and iMessage content [Full Story] partially at least.
 My point however is if law enforcement can access even secure messaging platforms such as WhatsApp and iMessage how easy it must be to access your insecure SMS content.
-In the meantime, while I was thinking about how to close this post, I figured out what can be a better way to point you to this ancient relic of a TV Commercial by Dialog Axiata (Dialog GSM before 2012.) featuring SMS.
+In the meantime, while I was thinking about how to close this post, I figured out what can be a better way than pointing you to this ancient relic of a TV Commercial by Dialog Axiata (Dialog GSM before 2012.) featuring SMS.